enginmanap/limonEngine-docs/docs/SupportingSystems.rst

 Particle System
 ===============

 Limon has two particle emitter types: **CPU Particle** and **GPU Particle**.
-Both are full GameObject types and can be attached to model bones at runtime, following the bone transform through skeletal animation.
+Both are full GameObject types and can be attached to model bones at runtime, following the bone transform through skeletal animation. **GPU Particle is experimental**

 Emitter Parameters
 ------------------